-QS-certified producers of feed materials, QS-certified producers of additives, QS-certified traders of additives, QS-certified traders of feed materials. -The additive or compound feed must be within the scope of certification When ordering, it will be clearly specified that the ordered animal feed must fall within the scope of the QS certificate.
+QS-certified producers of feed materials, QS-certified producers of additives, QS-certified traders of additives, QS-certified traders of feed materials.
+The additive or compound feed must be within the scope of certification .

 RCNA "Distribution or Trade in Feed Materials", "Distribution or Trade in additives", "Compound feed production" for laminated, extruded, flaked feed materials.